 “Not enough patients seek them out, and not enough doctors send their patients to them,” Ahmann says.

-That’s unfortunate, because not only do they offer essential information; they are often de facto support groups as well, bringing together people who are experiencing the same issues and difficulties and giving them a forum in which to meet and talk with each other.
+That’s unfortunate, because not only do they offer essential information, but they are often support groups as well, bringing together people who have the same problems and giving them a place to meet and talk with each other.

 2. Expecting Too Much Too Soon

-One of the biggest hurdles in controlling your blood sugar is sticking to the necessary adjustments you must make to your eating and exercise habits.
+One of the biggest hurdles in controlling your blood sugar is sticking to your eating and exercise habits.
 Many patients become frustrated and give up because they don’t see results right away, says endocrinologist Preethi Srikanthan, MD, assistant clinical professor of medicine at UCLA’s David Geffen School of Medicine.

 Expecting too much change right away is a mistake.
 So is doing too much before you are ready, especially when it comes to exercise, Ahmann says.
 He advises starting off slowly and easing into the habit.

 “If they do more than they can tolerate, they will often quit,” he says.
 “Or they will do too much and hurt themselves.”